mdb/tf-workspaces-demo/README.md

   account/region/environment combinations by adding a single workspace entry to `workspaces.json`.
 * Dynamically drive the creation of GitHub Actions matrix builds
-* Use the `terraform.workspace` to impose an [allowed_account_ids](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#allowed_account_ids) constraint on the AWS provider, such that an environment is never plan/apply'd to the wrong account.
+* Use the `terraform.workspace` to impose an [allowed_account_ids](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#allowed_account_ids) constraint on the AWS provider, such that an environment is never `plan`/`apply`'d to the wrong account.

 **Disclaimers**

-* In addition to dimensions like AWS account, region, and environment, it's also useful to subdivide Terraform across **_responsibility_**-based projects, each serving different layers of infrastructure responsibility (as opposed to problematically large, sprawling "monolithic" Terraform projects).
-For example, it's often strategically benefial to task one or more Terraform projects in managing foundation infrastructure, such as VPC and networking topology, while one or more separate Terraform projects manage higher level platform infrastructure, such as Kubernetes clusters.
+* In addition to dimensions like AWS account, region, and environment, it's also useful to subdivide Terraform across **_responsibility_**-based projects, each serving different layers of infrastructure purpose (vs. problematically large, sprawling "monolithic" Terraform projects).
+For example, it's often strategically benefial to reate one or more Terraform projects dedicated to foundation infrastructure management, such as VPC and networking topology, while one or more separate Terraform projects manage higher level platform infrastructure, such as Kubernetes clusters.
   `tf-workspaces-demo` glosses over this, focusing instead on effective use of Terraform workspace conventions _within_ projects.
 Effective modeling of responsibility layers across distinct Terraform projects is a separate art